Encino Woman: Plot

 Lucy arrives at the shoot and reacts negatively to being pressured to perform, throwing a tantrum as photos are taken and smashing the mirror in the green room.
-Chris increasingly develops a respect for Lucy, believing she is "just who she is", and encourages David to teach her anthropology.
-Despite her initial discomfort, Lucy becomes a successful and famous model, and David rises in status as a member of her entourage - though he begins to feel Jean-Michel does not fully appreciate or understand her.
+Chris increasingly develops a respect for Lucy, believing she is "just who she is" and encourages David to teach her anthropology.
+Despite her initial discomfort, Lucy becomes a successful and famous model and David rises in status as a member of her entourage - though he begins to feel Jean Michel does not fully appreciate or understand her.
 At a party of trendy models, Lucy encourages the guests to binge on candy and says "revolution" and "be free."

 David shows Lucy some illustrations of prehistoric times from a history textbook, to which she responds emotionally with "home" and "be free."
 He tries to communicate that this era is long gone, and she slaps him.
-Lucy moves in with new friends from the fashion world, and David loses his job again after calling Jean-Michel an "untalented piranha."
-Reflecting on his life, David realises that he is in love with Lucy and has taken her for granted.
+Lucy moves in with new friends from the fashion world, and David loses his job again after calling Jean Michel an "untalented piranha."
+Reflecting on his life, David realizes that he is in love with Lucy and has taken her for granted.
 He plans to get her back at the official Primal launch party, which features a runway fashion show.

 Lucy is booked on a TV talk show, having inadvertently become a spokesperson for women's rights and a critic of diet culture.
-She responds to their questions with "yes", "revolution", "hungry" and "be free" and is well received by the hosts and audience, developing a feminist following who begin rejecting the fashion industry in her name.
-At the Primal launch party, enraged at her treatment, Lucy screams and rips off her outfit while on the catwalk then assaults Jean-Michel and Marvin.
+She responds to questions with "yes", "revolution", "hungry" and "be free" and is well received by hosts Brenda and Bobby and the audience, developing a feminist following who begin rejecting the fashion industry in her name.
+At the Primal launch party, enraged at her treatment, Lucy screams and rips off her outfit while on the catwalk then assaults Jean Michel and Marvin.
 The audience rapturously applauds, believing it part of the act and booing when security attempt to detain her.

-Wearing a loincloth, David swings in on a rope and rescues Lucy, and she tells him she loves him.
+Wearing a loincloth, David swings in on a rope and rescues Lucy and she tells him she loves him.
 Police then attempt to arrest her, still believing her to be a Hungarian illegal immigrant.
 The situation is averted when her and David decide to marry and spend the rest of their lives together.